First Databank

-First Databank (FDB) is a major provider of drug and medical device databases that help inform healthcare professionals to make decisions.
+First Databank (FDB) is a provider of drug and medical device databases.
 FDB partners with information system developers to deliver useful medication- and medical device-related information to clinicians, business associates, and patients.
 FDB is part of Hearst and the Hearst Health network.

 History

 First Databank was founded in 1977 as a company that published a quarterly magazine of drug prices.
 They were bought by Hearst Corporation in 1980.
 First Databank then evolved to become a provider of clinical and descriptive drug knowledge that is integrated into healthcare information systems globally.
 FDB has its headquarters in San Francisco, California, and has other offices in Indianapolis, Indiana, Exeter, England, Dubai, UAE and Hyderabad, India.

 The firm's drug databases support pharmacy dispensing, formulary management, drug pricing analysis, claims processing, computerized physician order entry (CPOE), electronic health records (EHR), electronic medical records (EMR), electronic prescribing (e-Prescribing), electronic medication administration records (EMAR), population health, data analytics, specialty pharmacy, and telemedicine/telehealth.

 Beginning in 2011, First Databank's set of National Drug Codes (NDCs) have been integrated into RxNorm's standard clinical drug vocabulary that includes all medications available on the US market.
 RxNorm is produced and maintained by the United States National Library of Medicine (NLM).

 In 2017, FDB acquired Polygot Systems, which simplifies drug information for patients and translates that information into 21 languages.

 In 2018, FDB partnered with PetIQ to release the first veterinary medication database to provide information on pet medications structured for integration into pharmacy systems.

 Beginning in 2020, FDB partnered with Amazon and its Alexa devices to provide drug information and answer medication questions.

 During the COVID-19 pandemic, FDB posted drug data (regarding remdesivir, chloroquine, and hydroxychloroquine) and medical device-related coronavirus information to its website.

-In March 2022, FDB launched FDB Vela™ (pronounced “Vee-La”), a new, cloud-native electronic prescribing (ePrescribing) network that enables the seamless flow of critical medication prescription information, benefits verification, and clinical decision support between prescribers, payers, pharmacies, and other constituents.

-In August 2022, FDB launched FDB Navigo™, a cloud-based solution that introduces a holistic approach to clinical guidance for medication safety risks.
-FDB Navigo provides retail pharmacists with targeted, consolidated and actionable clinical guidance at the most optimal time in their workflow.

-In May 2025, FDB was recognized by The Indianapolis Star as one of the top small workplaces among companies and organizations across a 23-county region in central Indiana.
-In the San Francisco Bay Area, where FDB’s headquarters are located, the company was recognized by The San Francisco Chronicle as a top workplace among employers across an 11-county region.
-This marked the ninth consecutive year that FDB has received this recognition for employee satisfaction and human resource excellence in Central Indiana, and the second consecutive year that FDB has been recognized in the San Francisco Bay Area.